-rel_wai Release Task from Waiting [S] [B] irel_wai [S] [B]
+rel_wai Release Task from Waiting [S] irel_wai [S]

+[C Language API]

+ER ercd = ER ercd = rel_wai (ID tskid) ;

-ER ercd = rel_wai (ID tskid); ER ercd = irel_wai (ID tskid);
+ER ercd = ER ercd = irel_wai (ID tskid) ;

+[Parameter]

-ID tskid ID number of the task to be released from waiting [Return Parameter] ER ercd E_OK for normal completion or error code [Error Code] E_ID E_NOEXS Non-exis D number (tskid is invalid or unusable) tent object (specified task is not registered) E_OBJ Object sta ate error (specified task is not in the WAITING state)
+ID tskid ID number of the task to be released from waiting

+[Return Paramete r]

+ER ercd E_OK for normal completion or error code

+[Error Code]

+E_ID Invalid ID number (tskid is invalid or unusable)

+E_NOEXS Non-existent object (specified task is not registered)

+E_OBJ Object state error (specified task is in the DORMANT state)

 These service calls forcibly release the task specified by tskid from waiting.
 Specifically, if the task is in the WAITING state, it is moved to the READY state.
-If the task is in the WAITNG-SUSPENDED state, it is moved to the SUSPENDED state.
-When the task is released from waiting by these service calls, the service call that placed the task in the WAITING state will return an E RLWAI error to the task.
+If the task is in the WAITNG-SUSPENDED state, it is moved to the SUSPEDED state.
+When the task is released from waiting by these service calls, the service call that placed the task in the WAITING state will return an E_RLWAI error to the task.

 If the task is not in the WAITING state, including the WAITING-SUSPENDED state, an E_OBJ error is returned.
-(However, if the task is in the NON-EXISTENT state, an E_NOEXS error is returned.)
-If this service call is invoked from non-task contexts and has its execution delayed, omission of returning an E_OBJ error is implementation-defined.
+However, if the task is in the NON-EXISTENT state, an E_NOEXS error code is returned.
+If this service call is invoked from non-task contexts and has its execution delayed, an E_OBJ error may not be returned.